AJFeng/Multiple_years_yield_prediction/README.md

 This study aimed to develop deep learning models for predicting cotton yield of different years using imagery data and environment (soil and weather condition).
 The novelty of this study is to develop a method for predicting crop yield of future years based the interaction of environment and management.
 Deep learning models were used to fuse data of different types and different resolution.
 Yield prediction models based on deep learning were able to predict yield at good accuracy.

-##Highlights:
+## Highlights:
-•Developed methods to reduce the dimension and abstract key information of weather and soil.
+- Developed methods to reduce the dimension and abstract key information of weather and soil.
-•Developed deep learning models for fusing data of weather, soil and imagery.
+- Developed deep learning models for fusing data of weather, soil and imagery.
-•Explored the interaction effect of soil and weather on crop development.
+- Explored the interaction effect of soil and weather on crop development.
-•Developed deep learning models for predicting yield of future years.
+- Developed deep learning models for predicting yield of future years.